glee2429/CS540_W21_DBMS/Lecture/Wk4.md

 ```
 Emp(ssn, name, address)
-Key is {ssn, address}

 FD_1: ssn -> name
 FD_2: address, name -> ssn
+Key is {ssn, address}

-Emp is 3NF, but not BCNF because "name" is a part of a key.
+Emp is 3NF since {address,name} is a super-key, but not BCNF because it violates FD_1.
 ```

 ---------------